Khanom Furniture (KNM Furniture) |

 The global hospitality sector in 2026 has entered a new era of “Soft Luxury” and “Smarter Sustainability,” where the physical environment is no longer viewed as a static backdrop but as a dynamic, high-performance asset.

-This transformation is driven by a fundamental shift in guest expectations—moving away from the stark minimalism of the early 2020s toward warm, biophilic, and highly functional spaces that foster emotional connection and well-being.
+This transformation is driven by a fundamental shift in guest expectations — moving away from the stark minimalism of the early 2020s toward warm, biophilic, and highly functional spaces that foster emotional connection and well-being.

-Furniture silhouettes are moving away from sharp edges in favor of curved lounge seating, rounded headboards, and sculptural armchairs.
-These softened lines reduce visual harshness and support movement flow within high-traffic public spaces.
-Integrating live plants into custom wooden console tables or room dividers is also prevalent.
+Termed “Biophilic Bliss,” this concept weaves organic forms and greenery directly into the furniture itself, giving guests connection points with the natural environment.
+Furniture silhouettes are moving away from sharp edges in favor of curved lounge seating, rounded headboards, and sculptural armchairs that reduce visual harshness and support movement flow within high-traffic public spaces.

 As real estate values rise, hospitality properties are requiring more from their public spaces, transforming lobbies into multi-functional hubs for work, socializing, and dining.
 Furniture in 2026 must be modular and adaptable.

-Fragmenting production across multiple sub-contractors in pursuit of the lowest unit cost often leads to “Maverick Spend”—a breakdown in pricing leverage, inconsistent quality, and project delays.
-To address this, 2026 procurement strategies heavily emphasize the Total Cost of Ownership (TCO).
+The 2026 global trade environment is characterized by meaningful regulatory complexity and sustained cost pressure.
+Fragmenting production across multiple sub-contractors in pursuit of the lowest unit cost often leads to “Maverick Spend” — a breakdown in pricing leverage, inconsistent quality, and project delays.

 Investing in contract-grade furniture manufactured to verified BIFMA and ISO standards supports longer product lifecycles and a stronger return on investment compared to lower-cost alternatives that require earlier replacement cycles.
+The lifecycle calculation, not the purchase price, is where the cost difference becomes measurable.

 To successfully deliver the “Soft Luxury” paradigm at scale, industry leaders are turning to strategic manufacturing hubs like Vietnam, which combine artisanal craftsmanship with industrial-grade durability standards.